 Jackson Palmer created Dogecoin in 2013 as both a reference to the then-popular meme and to what was then seen as an explosion of interest in Bitcoin.
-In early 2018, during another huge runup in crypto prices, Dogecoin’s market cap got to over $1 billion, which may have been seen as extreme at the time (it would fall back down to around $400 million), but was nothing compared to what was coming.
-Between April 8 and May 8 of this year, Dogecoin’s market cap rose from around $8 billion to almost $95 billion, before settling at around $23 billion.
+In early 2018, during another huge runup in crypto prices, Dogecoin’s market cap reached more than $1 billion, which may have been seen as extreme at the time (it would fall back down to around $400 million), but was nothing compared to what was coming.

 While traders can buy and sell Dogecoin like any cryptocurrency on mainstream exchanges like Coinbase, it does not have the buzzing hive of developer activity and use in businesses that others do.
 That’s slowly starting to change.

 More than 240,000 people have signed a Change.org petition aimed at getting Amazon to start accepting the coin.
 While that request hasn’t gotten much traction, there are some businesses that have decided to start accepting it as a means of payment.

 How Dogecoin Works

 As for how Dogecoin actually works, it’s more or less the same as Bitcoin.
 Dogecoin is a virtual currency that lives on a blockchain network, operating off of a proof-of-work protocol.
 That means that participants on the blockchain network can mine new coins.

 Transactions are verified and recorded on the blockchain, and new coins are produced, or mined, every minute.

 Up to $100 in bitcoin2 – just for you.